+- Expatriate training programs are necessary to ensure effective communication in the international business realm.

 Expatriate education and training is necessary in a global marketplace to ensure effective communication and business success.

-Expatriates' training programs within your company could include language courses, international business development or cultural communications, but don't leave out the most personal aspect of international assignments.
+Expatriate training programs within your company could include language courses, international business development or cultural communications – but don't leave out the most personal aspect of international assignments.
 Often, it's a family's inability to adapt that leads to initial assignment hiccups.

 - Conclude courses for expatriates with repatriation training.